iamthechad/syntaxhighlightermt/readme.md

 ## Latest Info

-* Verified to work with Wordpress 3.9.
+* Verified to work with Wordpress 4.1.
-* Updated docs to describe changing themes. ([GitHub Issue #2](https://github.com/iamthechad/syntaxhighlightermt/issues/2))
-* Properly serve assets over HTTPS as well as HTTP. ([GitHub Issue #1](https://github.com/iamthechad/syntaxhighlightermt/issues/1))

 ## Description